Applying knowledge about DNA to the origins of human ancestry has produced some

 Americas by the first humans, among academia to this day.
 But the lag of 15,000

-years has scientists scrambling to reconcile new genetic information (which indicates
+years has scientists scrambling to reconcile new genetic information (which information indicates

 the first americans split from other groups of humans long before 15,000 years